neuralinfo/Assignments/Assignment4.md

 ###**Task**

  - Write a python program that uses whoosh to index the archive (*WC2015.csv*) based on various fields.
+The fields are part of your design decisions.
- - Write a python program that takes queries (you need to design the supported queries)  and search through the indexed archive using *whoosh.* A sample query to the program can be: *RT:yes, keywords* returns all retweets  that are related to keywords.
+ - Write a python program that takes queries (you need to design the supported queries)  and search through the indexed archive using *whoosh.* A sample query to the program can be: *RT:yes, keywords* returns all the retweets  that are related to the keywords.
 Your program should handle at least 4 queries ( of your choice) similar to the sample query.